ThucHuynh44/Benchmark-CL_WSI/README.md

 Merged checkpoints are stored in `/path/to/merged/checkpoints/` (All tasks only use one checkpoint for later inference).

 Note: Because we perform 10-fold cross-validation, the script generates 10 folders named `/path/to/merged/checkpoints/_fold_*`.
-Each folder contains num_tasks merged checkpoints (6 tasks in this study), representing the accumulated model state after each task.
+Each folder contains `num_tasks=6` merged checkpoints (6 tasks in this study), representing the accumulated model state after each task.
 These intermediate checkpoints are used only for evaluating continual learning metrics such as forgetting, BWT, and FWT.

 ```
 [/path/to/merged/checkpoints/]_fold_0